 The only problem with that advice is it ignores a crucial investing principle–time.

 If you’re not sure you’ll be able to pay off your debt quickly, in a few months or years, you’re better off continuing to invest for your retirement (at the very least, the minimum required to get an employer match) while you pay off your debt.

 What about home mortgages?
-Many Americans carry a home mortgage and mortgages in the last few years have carried low-interest rates.
+Many Americans carry a home loan, and mortgages in the last few years have carried low-interest rates.

 Plus, remember you're still paying interest – your hard-earned money is going to someone else.